Renewable Heat Incentive (RHI)

 Training voucher scheme to help cross-skill heating engineers to renewable heating systems

 This is a £650,000 fund aimed at expanding the skill set of domestic heating engineers to include the installation and maintenance of renewable heating systems.
 This is an important step to boost the installer base and supply chain.

 Giving consumers and installers reliable information is an important part of helping them make decisions about their heating system.
 With the launch of the domestic Renewable Heat Incentive it is important to ensure that consumers have a range of installers to consult, and that these installers are trained to the very latest standards.

 The non-domestic RHI scheme has been open to commercial, industrial, public sector, not for profit and heat networks since November 2011.
 The scheme is designed to bridge the gap between the cost of fossil fuel heat installations and renewable heat alternatives through financial support for owners.

-Proposed changes to the non-domestic RHI
+Expansions and improvements to the non-domestic RHI

 The government response published on 4 December 2013 sets out a series of improvements and increased support under the non-domestic scheme.
 Response documents for the three consultations are available below:

 - Air to water heat pumps and energy from waste

 - An increase in support for renewable CHP, large biomass boilers (over 1MW), deep geothermal, ground source heat pumps, solar-thermal and biogas combustion;

 - New support introduced for air-water heat pumps and commercial and industrial energy from waste;